ayush-gupta07/Namastey-Javascript-Notes/season-misc/14_type_conversion_and_Coercion.md

-# 🧠 Episode: Type Conversion and Type Coercion
+# 🧠 Episode 14: Type Conversion and Type Coercion

 This chapter explains how JavaScript performs type conversion (explicit) and type coercion (implicit) in different scenarios.